vicTor8g/weather-forecast/README.md

 ## About

-:briefcase: Personal Portfolio - This type of website is used to store a programmer's projects, as well as their skills and ways of communication, helping to demonstrate their competencies regarding the technologies they know.
+:cloud: Weather Forecast - This type of website is used to store a programmer's projects, as well as their skills and ways of communication, helping to demonstrate their competencies regarding the technologies they know.

 ---

 ## Features

-- [x] CSS Modal
 - [x] CSS Flexbox
+- [x] Search City
-- [x] Responsive Design
+- [ ] Responsive Design
-- [x] Scroll Reveal in Page
+- [x] Consume API (OpenWeather)

 ---